AlexCGoose/Sumiriku-Doc/Sumiriku Doc.md

 # Appendix B - Updated Feats

-T {{width:5px}} his section is a list of all changed feats for use in this setting, separated between Origin and General Feats and sorted alphabetically.
+T {{width:5px}} his section is a list of all changed feats for use in this setting, separated between Origin, Fighting Style, and General Feats and sorted alphabetically.
 These feats have been changed for rebalancing, to make the feats more interesting, or to make them fit better within this setting.

 ## Removed Feats List